 The standard DC resistance will always be present (except in superconductors which are not normally encountered).
 This is one of the significant segments of resistance in any coil or inductor and one that can sometimes be decreased.
 Thicker wires, and sometimes silver or silver plated wires may be used.

 The skin effect affects the inductor Q because it has the effect of raising the resistance.
 The skin impact results from the inclination of a substituting current flow through the external territories of a conductor as opposed to through the center.

 This has the effect of reducing the cross sectional area of the conductor through which the current can flow, thereby effectively increasing its resistance.
 It is found that the skin effect becomes more pronounced with increasing frequency.

 To reduce the effects of the skin effect different types of wire can be used:

-- Silver wire: Silver or even silver plated wire can be used to reduce the effects of the skin effect.
-When compared to copper wire, silver wire has a lower resistance for a given surface area.
+- Silver wire: Silver or even silver plated wire can be utilized to lessen the impacts of the skin impact.
+At the point when contrasted with copper wire, silver wire has a lower resistance for a given surface area.
 To reduce the cost, silver plated wire can be used as the silver will be on the outside of the wire where most of the RF or alternating current is carried.

 - Litz wire: Another form of wire that can be used is known as Litz wire.
 The name comes from the German word Litzendraht meaning braided, stranded or woven wire.
-It is a form of wire that consists of many thin strands of wire, each individually insulated and then woven together.
+It is a type of wire that comprises of many slight strands of wire, each independently protected and then woven together.
 In this way the surface area of the wire is considerably increased, thereby reducing the resistance to RF or alternating currents.
 Typically Litz wire is used for frequencies above about 500kHz, but below around 2 MHz.